-Publication 410
+Publication 458

-Illinois Tax Handbook for Legislators 34th Edition February 2018
+Illinois Tax Handbook for Legislators 36th Edition August 2020

-We are pleased to present this 34th edition of the Illinois Tax Handbook for Legislators.
+We are pleased to present this 36th edition of the Illinois Tax Handbook for Legislators.

 The first edition was compiled in 1985 by Charles Minert, who went on to prepare the next 17 editions.
 The next five editions were compiled by Nicole Lisk.
 Sarah Franklin prepared five later editions.
 The two editions after that were compiled by Thomas Bazan.
-Sarah Franklin Barlow prepared the most recent four editions.
-Content was reviewed by Deputy Director for Research David R. Miller.
+Sarah Franklin Barlow has prepared the most recent six editions.
+Content was reviewed by Research Administrator, David R. Miller.